iris-hep/iris-hep.github.io/pages/focus-areas/osglhc.md

 ---

-  [OSG](https://opensciencegrid.org) is a consortium dedicated to the advancement of all of open science via the practice of distributed High Throuput Computing (dHTC), and the advancement of its state of the art.
+  [OSG](https://opensciencegrid.org) is a consortium dedicated to the advancement of all of open science via the practice of distributed High Throughput Computing (dHTC), and the advancement of its state of the art.
   It is a collaboration between IT, software, and science organizations.
   The consortium coordinates human and computing resources from many funded projects towards the aforementioned goal.